-The Center is positioned to research a range of issues pertaining to innovating instruction for students.
-Specifically, our assumptions about research include the need to work collaboratively with schools in pursuing big questions related to the role technology can play both in reimagining teaching and in deepening student understanding.
+Education research and research-based practice are at the heart of the Center for Technology and School Change mission.
+CTSC predominantly engages in the study of innovating instruction for students.
+How do we support schools and teachers in adopting new practices in the classroom, and in diversifying the types of learning experiences afforded to our children?
+Our assumptions about research include the need to work collaboratively with schools and other education partners in pursuing big questions related to the school transformation process, often including the role technology can play both in reimagining teaching and in deepening student understanding.

 The Center is committed to a research agenda that: